Phil’s Quick look at what’s wetting his whistle for the upcoming year in films…

 So how did I do last year?

-This is the time of the year when I look back at my picks of the good, the bad and the ugly from 2020 and see how close I was (or as it often is the case, how far!).
+This is the time of the year when I look back at my picks of the good, the bad and the ugly from 2021 and see how close I was (or as it often is the case, how far!).
 Well usually.
-But 2020 next to nothing actually came out.